athewsey/sagemaker-studio-lifecycle-config-examples/README.md

 ### Custom/Non-Standard Scripts

 * [custom-check-jl-version](scripts/custom-check-jl-version) - A snippet showing ways to detect and branch on the current JupyterLab version in Studio LCCs, and which conda environments & JupyterServer restart tools to use in each one.
+* [custom-devtools](scripts/custom-devtools) - Similar to [install-lsp-features](scripts/install-lsp-features), but extended with some other useful developer tooling including CodeWhisperer, S3 browser.
 * [custom-dns-fix](scripts/custom-dns-fix) - A horrible temporary workaround for a broken VPC DNS environment.
 You don't want to use this.
 * [custom-install-s3-browser-extension](scripts/custom-install-s3-browser-extension) - This visual S3 browser extension is pretty easy to install on JupyterLab v3.
 I was trying to also make it work on JLv1 (for a script that's portable between the two) but never quite got it working.